Surgery Opening Times

 Along with NHS treatment, the practice offers a full range of cosmetic dentistry, including teeth whitening and orthodontic treatment (invisible braces and more).
 NHS patients can opt to have part of their treatment privately.
 Private treatment gives you more time with your dentist, as well as personal service, greater choice of materials and higher quality laboratory work for a better looking result.
 There is also a greater range of treatment options available, as cosmetic treatment is excluded from the NHS.

 Urgent care refers to treatment that the dentist considers necessary in order to relieve severe pain, or to prevent your oral condition from deteriorating before you are able to undergo more permanent treatment.
-Out of hours call 020 3594 0938 or you can call the surgery.
-Alternatively call NHS 111
+For out of hours urgent care call 020 3594 0938 or alternatively call NHS 111.

 Paying for your Dental Care